-Sometimes I'd like to go to a parallel universe where our beautiful, incredible Nature is loved and revered, where Nature is a saint, and treated as such.
+I realized though, that Nature is defenceless against the tide of development and progress.
+Sometimes I'd like to go to a parallel universe where our remarkable Nature is revered, where Nature is a saint, and treated as such.

 It became my promise to speak out for Nature.
 I edit newsletters, write letters and submissions.
 I plant back the natural botanicals and I've created several forest canopies.
 I engage audiences with Nature.